APSN4/outsourcing-auth/README.md

 ### Cards system [List]

 This API provides interaction with company service cards.
-You can use a queries in POST request.
-Available: `limit` and `page`.
-This create opportunities for pagination.
+You can use queries in a POST request.
+Available parameters are `limit` and `page`, which create opportunities for pagination.

 **URL** : `v1/account/card/list`